RieksJ/t3-method/t3-method.md

 ## 7. Conclusion

-{{this chapter is going to contain a summary of the problems, the t3-method, the things we did to validate the method, and an explicit conclusion stating the validity of the method - indicating the contexts for which that conclusion holds if that is relevant/appropriate.
-Somewhere in the text it will state what readers can do that want themselves to start practicing the method.}}
+{<this chapter is going to contain a summary of the problems, the t3-method, the things we did to validate the method, and an explicit conclusion stating the validity of the method - indicating the contexts for which that conclusion holds if that is relevant/appropriate.
+Somewhere in the text it will state what readers can do that want themselves to start practicing the method.>}

 ## Appendix A - Invitation mail {#appendix-a}